koukibadr/Searchable-Listview/README.md

   /// Builder function that generates the ListView items
   /// based on the given index.
-  /// first parameter is the item index in the initial list
+  /// first parameter is the rendered list
-  /// second parameter is the item index in the actual list (filtered index) late Widget Function(int initialIndex,int actualIndex)? builder;
+  /// second parameter is the item index in the actual list (filtered index)
+  /// third parameter is the list item that will be rendered late Widget Function(List<T> displayedList, int itemIndex, T item)? builder;

   /// Builder function that generates the Expansion listView items
   /// based on the given index.